-Net revenue from the Company's distribution arrangement with Ascensia, a related party, accounted for 93%, and 96% of total net revenues for the years ended December 31, 2023 and 2022, respectively.
+Net revenue from the Company's distribution arrangement with Ascensia, a related party, accounted for 82%, and 93% of total net revenues for the years ended December 31, 2024 and 2023, respectively.
+Revenue earned under consignment arrangements with healthcare providers accounted for approximately 15% and 5% of total net revenues from the years ended December 31, 2024 and 2023, respectively.
+Ascensia earns a commission on sales made through the consignment channel.
+Revenues for these corresponding periods represent sales of sensors, transmitters, and miscellaneous Eversense system components.

-5. Net Income (Loss) per Share
+5. Net Loss per Share

-Basic net income (loss) per share attributable to common stockholders is calculated by dividing the net income (loss) attributable to common stockholders by the weighted-average number of common shares outstanding during the period.
-An aggregate of 83,951,061 shares of common stock issuable upon the exercise of the PHC Exchange Warrant Shares and the Purchase Warrant Shares held by PHC are included in the number of outstanding shares used for the computation of basic net income (loss) per share for the year ended December 31, 2023.
+Basic net loss per share attributable to common stockholders is calculated by dividing the net loss attributable to common stockholders by the weighted-average number of common shares outstanding during the period.
+An aggregate of 83,951,061 shares of common stock issuable upon the exercise of the PHC Exchange Warrant Shares and the Purchase Warrant Shares held by PHC are included in the number of outstanding shares used for the computation of basic net loss per share for both years presented.
 Since the shares are issuable for little or no consideration, sometimes referred to as "penny warrants", they are considered outstanding in the context of earnings per share, as discussed in ASC 260-10-45-13.

-Dilutive net income (loss) per share is computed using the weighted average number of common shares outstanding during the period and, when dilutive, potential common share equivalents.
-Potentially dilutive common shares consist of shares issuable from restricted stock units, stock options, warrants and the Company's convertible notes.
+Dilutive net loss per share is computed using the weighted average number of common shares outstanding during the period and, when dilutive, potential common share equivalents.
+Potentially dilutive common shares consist of shares issuable from restricted stock units, stock options, warrants and the Company's convertible instruments.
 Potentially dilutive common shares issuable upon vesting of restricted stock units and exercise of stock options and warrants are determined using the average share price for each period under the treasury stock method.
-Potentially dilutive common shares issuable upon conversion of the Company's convertible notes are determined using the if converted method.
+Potentially dilutive common shares issuable upon conversion of the Company's convertible instruments are determined using the if converted method.
 The if-converted method assumes conversion of convertible securities at the beginning of the reporting period.
 Interest expense, dividends, and the changes in fair value measurement recognized during the period are added back to the numerator.
 The denominator includes the common shares issuable upon conversion of convertible securities.